qvarforth/trackdirect/README.md

 ```

 ##### Set up database tables
+The script should be executed by the user that owns the database "trackdirect".
 ```
 ~/trackdirect/server/scripts/db_setup.sh trackdirect 5432 ~/trackdirect/misc/database/tables/
 ```

 #### Set up OGN device data
 If you are using data from OGN (Open Glider Network) it is IMPORTANT to keep the OGN data updated (the database table ogn_devices).
 This is important since otherwise you might show airplanes that you are not allowed to show.
 I recommend that you run this script at least once every hour (or more often).
+The script should be executed by the user that you granted access to the database "trackdirect".
 ```
 ~/trackdirect/server/scripts/ogn_devices_install.sh trackdirect 5432
 ```